Zarqan

+Zarqan (زرقان) is a city in the Central District of Zarqan County, Fars province, Iran, serving as capital of both the county and the district.
+The city is served by Zarqan Airport.

 Etymology

-Zarqan comes from "Zarghoon", which in Pahlavi means the place is lush.
+Zarqan comes from "Zarghoon", which in Middle Persian means "the place is lush."

-Zarqan in books
+History

 It is said that Zarqan had good mules for hiring and transporting.
 Therefore, this city was important for business and transportation during 1791.

 Historically, Zaqan counted as the battle field among Afghan and Afshari dynasty.

+A statue of Sardar Heydar Zarqani, childhood best friend of Lotf Ali Khan Zand as well as his loyal follower until death, was erected in Zarqan as of 2024.